Lysosome: Function and structure

 TEM views of various vesicular compartments.
 Lysosomes are denoted by "Ly".
 They are dyed dark due to their acidity; in the center of the top image, a Golgi Apparatus can be seen, distal from the cell membrane relative to the lysosome.

 Lysosomes vary in shape and size depending on their state, what they are digesting, and the cell type they are in.
 Their shape can differ from spherical and ovoid to occasionally tubular.
-The size of lysosomes ranges from 0.1-1.2 μm, with some tubular ones reaching up to 15 μm in phagocytes.
+The size of lysosomes ranges 0.1–1.2 μm, with some tubular ones reaching up to 15 μm in phagocytes.
 Several hundred lysosomes can be found within a single cell.
 However, upon nutrient deprivation or induced autophagy, their numbers can drop below 50 in a cell.

 Lysosomes contain a variety of enzymes that enable the cell to break down various biomolecules it engulfs, including peptides, nucleic acids, carbohydrates, and lipids.
 The enzymes responsible for this hydrolysis require an acidic environment for optimal activity, with a pH ranging from ~4.5–5.0.
 The interior of the lysosome is acidic compared to the slightly basic cytosol (pH 7.2).

 The lysosomal membrane is a phospholipid bilayer with high carbohydrate content from heavily glycosylated membrane proteins.
 This forms a glycocalyx that protects the cell from the degradative enzymes held within the lysosome.
 Lysosomal hydrolases are pH-sensitive and do not function properly in the alkaline environment of the cytosol, ensuring that molecules and organelles in the cytosol are not degraded if there is leakage of hydrolytic enzymes from the lysosome.

 In addition to breaking down polymers, lysosomes are capable of killing and digesting microbes, cells, or cellular debris.
 Through cooperation with phagosomes, lysosomes conduct autophagy, clearing out damaged structures and forming simple compounds, which are then used as new building materials.
 Similarly, lysosomes break down virus particles or bacteria during phagocytosis in macrophages.

 Lysosomes also help detect pathogens through toll-like receptors (TLRs), like TLR7 and TLR9.
 Microbes can be degraded into antigens, which are then loaded onto MHC molecules and presented to T-cells, a critical part of immune defense.
 Additionally, lysosomal enzymes can trigger lysosomal-mediated programmed cell death (LM-PCD) if released into the cytoplasm.

-To maintain their acidic environment, lysosomes pump protons (H⁺ ions) from the cytosol into the lysosomal lumen via a proton pump in the lysosomal membrane.
+To maintain their acidic environment, lysosomes pump protons (H⁺ ions) from mitochondria into the lysosomal lumen via a proton pump in the lysosomal membrane.
 Vacuolar-ATPases are responsible for the transport of protons, while the counter transport of chloride ions is performed by ClC-7 Cl⁻/H⁺ antiporter.
 This mechanism helps maintain a steady acidic environment, as well as ionic homeostasis, within the lysosome.

 Lysosomes also help balance cellular metabolism by sensing nutrient availability.
 When nutrients are plentiful, they activate mTOR signaling to support anabolic (biosynthetic) processes.
 During starvation, lysosomes degrade autophagic material, recycling components to maintain cell survival.